Suguruz/Suguruz/README.md

 ✮

 Basic dni, obviously, that includes proshippers because somehow people forget that's a part of the basic dni? lmao.
-If you whitewash Shidou (AKA, 95% of Shidou's on Ponytown.) ── more on entry.
+If you whitewash Shidou (AKA, 95% of Shidou's on Ponytown.) ── more on rentry.

 ✮